 Each MLB team only plays 20 out of 162 games against the opposing league, so this is a rare matchup that fans get to witness in the World Series.

 When betting on the World Series, it’s important to consider the team’s overall pitching staff, not just their starting rotation.
-Teams opt to pull their starters earlier in postseason baseball nowadays, often bringing in relievers as early as the fourth inning.
+Teams opt to pull their starters earlier in postseason baseball nowadays, often bringing in relievers as early as the third or fourth inning.

 While it’s definitely important to check a team’s season stats, don’t put too much emphasis on this because teams look a lot different in October compared to April or even June.
 It’s a better idea to prioritize how they’ve played throughout the playoffs.